glopop/smart-city-grid-simulation-madrid/README.md

 You will see `(venv)` appear at the start of your terminal line.
 This means it is active.

-> **Important:** every time you open a new terminal window you need to run this activate command again before running anything.
-If the dashboard gives an import error, this is almost always why.
+> Every time you open a new terminal you need to run this activate command again before running anything.

 ---

-### Step 5 — Install dependencies
+### Step 4 — Install dependencies

 ```bash
 pip install numpy==1.26.4
 pip install -r requirements.txt
 ```

-numpy is installed first separately to avoid version conflicts.
 This will take 2-3 minutes.

 ---

-### Step 6 — Run the dashboard
+### Step 5 — Run the dashboard

 ```bash
 python dashboard/dashboard.py
 ```

-Then open your browser and go to:
+Then open your browser and go to (if the 8050 port is occupied, the link will be modified for your port, refer to the Troubleshooting section below):

 **http://127.0.0.1:8050**

 Use the dropdown on the left to switch between Low, Medium, and High Stress scenarios.
-All results load instantly from the pre-computed file included in the repo — nothing else needs to run.
+All results load instantly — nothing else needs to run.

 ---